Content is key when it comes to dashboarding. If you’re not showing useful metrics then it doesn’t matter how you arrange them.

-Dashboards need hierarchy to be easy to scan.
-Use size and position to give emphasize the most important information and to downplay metrics that need to be looked at less frequently.
+Introducing a sense of hierarchy makes your dashboards easier to scan.
+Use size and position to emphasize the most important information and downplay metrics that need to be looked at less frequently.
 Consistent sizes and clear relationships between elements will help create patterns and visual flow.

-In terms of positioning, the top left corner of your dashboard is the best location as that’s where the eyes go to first when reading.
+In terms of positioning, the top left corner of your dashboard is the best location as that’s where your eyes are naturally drawn to first.

 Don’t be afraid of empty space.
 It’s better to leave a gap than to make something bigger just to fill it.